rwarrender/rwarrender/README.md

 ⚡ Fun fact: I can fly planes and prevent AI from taking all the boring human jobs!

-Living in Swift, Xcode, and too many shell terminals as I create user-friendly mobile applications.
+Living in Xcode, Swift and too many shell terminals as I create user-friendly mobile applications.
 Stay tuned to see what's next!